Application is now closed.

 - Read materials recommended by mentors

-- Submit a summary report after the project to share results and experiences with mentors and other mentees
+- Share results and experiences of projects with mentors and other mentees

 - The programme is free but mentees pay for their own expenses

-- Lead one mentorship session (mentors are free to join other sessions as co-mentors)
+- Lead 2 topic discussion sessions (mentors are free to join other sessions as co-mentors)

 - Share knowledge, skills, values and experience with mentees